Easy Chocolate Recipes For Kids

-Who does not like biting on a slab of creamy, rich chocolate every now and then?
-Described by the ancient Mayans as 'the food of the Gods,' chocolate is one food item that is on the favourite list of all age groups.
-Famous for its versatility – you can have chocolate by itself, add it to milkshakes, use it as an ingredient in cakes, pour liquid chocolate on top of an ice-cream – chocolate can be enjoyed in various ways.
+Who does not like biting into a slab of creamy, rich chocolate every now and then?
+Described by the ancient Mayans as 'the food of the Gods,' chocolate is one food item that is on the list of favourites of all age groups.
+Famous for its versatility — you can have chocolate by itself, add it to milkshakes, use it as an ingredient in cakes, pour liquid chocolate on top of an ice-cream — chocolate can be enjoyed in various ways.
+Here, we cover five delicious chocolate recipes for kids that are easy to make.

-In the article, Chocolate: Health Benefits, Facts, and Research, published in a medical website, writer Joseph Nordqvist discusses how despite the bad reputation that chocolate has for causing weight gain, it has many health benefits as well.
+And what’s more?
+In the article, Chocolate: Health Benefits, Facts, and Research, published on a medical website, writer Joseph Nordqvist discusses how despite the bad reputation that chocolate has for causing weight gain, it has many health benefits as well.

 - Improves your mood